jeffhuang4704/vulasset/v54-db-pod.md

 The migration process (introduced in a later section) will resume to db-pod once it is back online.

+We will also patch the read scan report function `GetScanReport()` to fetch data from the db-pod.

 ### Simple diagram illustration

 <p align="left">